Can I file a Chicago Police Report online?

 • A Simpler Solution: Here's where ChicagoPoliceReport.com comes into play.
 We make it easy to order your police report from your phone or laptop.
 Simply fill out the right information, and we will create and send the order for you.
 No stamps, no envelopes, no uncertainty, no visits to CPD headquarters.
 We won't see your report either, as it will be mailed directly to you.

-Need to order your police report from the Chicago Police Department?
+Need to request your police report from the Chicago Police Department?
+We're here to help!

 Learn more and order today